Ajman University

-Ajman University (Arabic: جامعة عجمان) was established on 17 June 1988 as the first private university in the Gulf Cooperation Council.
+Ajman University (جامعة عجمان) was established on 17 June 1988 as the first private university in the Gulf Cooperation Council.
 It was the first university in the United Arab Emirates to admit expatriate students under the institutional name "Ajman University College of Science and Technology," which was subsequently renamed "Ajman University of Science and Technology".
 In 2018, it was again renamed to "Ajman University".

 Ajman University is located in the Al Jurf area, close to Khalifa Hospital in Ajman.
 It is a comprehensive, traditional university offering a wide range of academic disciplines, including a fully accredited College of Medicine and College of Law.
-The 215,000 square meter (2.3 million square feet) campus has sports facilities (football, basketball, track and field, swimming), a gymnasium, a bookstore, health unit, restaurants, and mosques.
+The 215,000 m2 campus has sports facilities (football, basketball, track and field, swimming), a gymnasium, a bookstore, health unit, restaurants, and mosques.
 Its standard academic year is divided into the fall (August) and spring (January) semesters; it also has one summer semester (June).

-Ajman university was ranked among the top 30 universities (#17) in the Arab world, and is ranked #6 in the UAE according to the 2026 QS University rankings.
+Ajman University was ranked among the top 30 universities (#17) in the Arab world, and is ranked #6 in the UAE according to the 2026 QS University rankings.

+Ajman University was ranked (#397) among the top 400 universities in the world.

 Ajman University is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government's quality assurance agency for higher education.